-Criminology; Race, Gender, and Class; Inequality and Stratification; Race and Ethnicity; Law and Society; Social and Public Policy; Urban Sociology
+Criminology; Race, Gender, and Class; Race and Ethnicity; Sex and Gender; Inequality and Stratification; Law and Society; Qualitative Methodology

-Pattillo, Mary, Erica Banks, Bryan Sargent, and Daniel Boches.
-“Monetary Sanctions and the Housing Churn,” Journal article in progress with The Russell Sage Foundation Journal of Social Sciences.
+I serve as second author with Dr. Mary Pattillo, Dr. Bryan Sargent, and Daniel Boches on “Monetary Sanctions and the Housing Churn,” which is forthcoming in RSF: The Russell Sage Foundation Journal of Social Sciences.

 - Sociology Fieldwork Research Fellowship, Northwestern University, Fall 2020

 - Dispute Resolution Research Center Grant, Northwestern University, Spring 2020